Different Tobacco Smoking Pipe Types: Shapes, Styles, Designs & Materials

 While this shape is usually carved by hand for briar and meerschaum, the original calabash versions use the gourd’s natural shape.
 These then feature a removable meerschaum bowl cap that is placed over the gourd.

-Although calabash gourd pipes appear to be enormous, the removable bowl is quite small.
+Although a calabash gourd smoking pipe appears to be enormous, the removable bowl is quite small.
 However, the gourd’s natural properties are said to produce some of the driest and smoothest smoking experiences possible.

-Today, affordable synthetic versions are not uncommon due to of the pipe design’s aesthetic popularity.
+Today, affordable synthetic versions are not uncommon due to the smoking pipe design’s aesthetic popularity.

 Canadian Pipe Family

-The Canadian pipe family consists of more-or-less four members that all very closely resemble one another.
+The Canadian smoking pipe family consists of more or less four members that all very closely resemble one another.
 They’re easily identified by their extremely long shanks while the bowls are quite billiard-like in appearance.

 Canadian Pipe Variants